NixOS/nix.dev/source/tutorials/module-system/module-system.md

 +  };
 ```

-## Defining Options in Other Modules
+## Defining options in other modules

 Because of the way the module system composes option definitions, you can freely assign values to options defined in other modules.